Norman Rosindale – Chair of Governors

 Roger Burgess – Vice Chair of Governors

 My roles on the governing body incorporate being Vice Chair of Governors, Chair of the Student Committee, member of the Finance and Resources Committee, with overall responsibility for health and safety for the school and also the link governor for teaching and learning.

 I Originally worked in the transport industry.
 In Sept 91 I started at Aldi as transport manager, taking a key role in a multi-million pound operation.
 After five years I moved to start my own transport agency, supplying drives, warehouse staff and office staff to the industry.
 This I did for almost 9 years before retiring.

 One of my daughters attended Elton and then went on to College and University, and is now a social worker at Bolton Social Services.
 My wife and I are foster carers for Bury social services.
 Over the past thirty-one years we have cared for over eighty children with numerous challenges and gained a great deal of skills to help these children.
 I am actively involved in the training of new carers for Bury and I also sit on the Bolton social services panel and have done for nine years.

 As vice chair of governors I take my responsibilities extremely seriously and work hard to support our school as much as I can.
 I have six children, three birth children, two adopted children and one who has been in care with us for fourteen years, so children play a central role in my life and I care a great deal about their well being, we care a great deal about children

 I have been a school governor at several schools in Bury since 2004 and at The Elton High for approximately seven years.

-I am a Councillor for Elton ward (first elected in 2006) so have a keen interest in The Elton High.
 I was initially appointed as an LA governor and was delighted to be asked later to become a co-opted governor.